Essen Abbey: History

+Princess Abbess Franziska Christine founded an orphanage for the Essen Abbey Region near Steele.

 From 1802 the territory was occupied by Prussian troops.
 The abbey was dissolved in 1803.
-The spiritual territory of 3 sqmi passed to Prussia, then between 1806/1807 to 1813 to the Duchy of Berg and afterwards to Prussia again.
+The spiritual territory of 3 sqmi passed to Prussia, then between 1806/1807 to 1813 to the Duchy of Berg and afterward to Prussia again.
 The last abbess, Maria Kunigunde von Sachsen, died on 8 April 1826 in Dresden.